Conditions Anterior knee pain (patellofemoral pain syndrome)

 The doctor will start by asking about the pain and feeling the knee.
 The patient will then stand on a step, bend the problematic knee slightly and slowly step down with his/her “good” leg.
 If this triggers the pain, the diagnosis of “anterior knee pain” is given.
 Some doctors also use special questionnaires to precisely record the symptoms.

 In some cases further investigations are performed to rule out other causes such as osteoarthritis, tendinopathy, knee fractures or a torn meniscus.
-Imaging techniques such as ultrasound, x-rays or MRI can be used in this regard.
+Imaging techniques such as ultrasound, x‑rays or magnetic resonance imaging (MRI) can also be used.

 A diagnosis of “anterior knee pain” is given if: